SourceGeneration/ChangeTracking/README.md

 [![NuGet](https://img.shields.io/nuget/vpre/SourceGeneration.States.svg)](https://www.nuget.org/packages/SourceGeneration.States)

-Source generator based state management library without the reflection.
-You can use Reactive (RX)
+States is a state management framework based on Source Generator and Reactive (RX) with no emissions, and it supports AOT compilation.

 ## Installing States